Smith & Wollensky

-Smith & Wollensky is the name of several high-end American steakhouses, with locations in New York, Boston, Chicago, Columbus, Houston, Miami Beach, Las Vegas, London, and most recently, Taipei.
+Smith & Wollensky is the name of several high-end American and international steakhouses, with locations in New York, Boston, Chicago, Miami Beach, Las Vegas, London, Taipei, Taichung and Seoul.
 The first Smith and Wollensky steakhouse was founded in 1977 by Alan Stillman, best known for creating T.G.I.
 Friday's, and Ben Benson, in a distinctive building on 49th Street and 3rd Avenue in New York, once occupied by Manny Wolf's Steakhouse.
 Many of the restaurants have a wooden exterior with its trademark green and white colors.
 The individual Smith and Wollensky restaurants operate using slightly varied menus.
-In 1997, Ruth Reichl, then-restaurant reviewer for The New York Times, called Smith & Wollensky "A steakhouse to end all arguments.".
-Smith & Wollensky is owned by the Patina Restaurant Group.
+In 1997, Ruth Reichl, then-restaurant reviewer for The New York Times, called Smith & Wollensky "A steakhouse to end all arguments."
+Smith & Wollensky is currently owned by PPX Hospitality Brands and Danu Partners with the exception of the NYC location.

 Name

-According to Stillman, there was never a Mr. Smith or a Mr. Wollensky involved.
+According to Stillman, neither Mr. Smith nor Mr. Wollensky was involved.
 He opened the Manhattan phone book twice and randomly pulled out two names, Smith and Wollensky.
 The announcements for the opening, however, carried the names Charlie Smith and Ralph Wollensky.
 Stillman later admitted that Charlie and Ralph were the names of his dogs.

 IPO

-In 1999, Stillman announced initial public offering (IPO), to open at least three Smith & Wollensky restaurants every year around the U.S. The IPO took place in 2001 with a price of $8.50, and raised $45 million.
+In 1999, Stillman announced initial public offering (IPO) to open at least three Smith & Wollensky restaurants every year around the U.S. The IPO took place in 2001 with a price of $8.50, and raised $45 million.
 The stock dropped 8.6 percent on the first day.
 After the IPO, the company was able to expand and grow sales, but the stock was not profitable.
 It had been consistently below the initial offering price.
 In 2007, Landry's offered an unsolicited $7.50 a share for the company, and a privately held Patina Restaurant Group offered $9.25 a share and succeeded in a buyout.
 In 2007, Nick Valenti, CEO of the Patina Restaurant Group and his partner Joachim Splichal, together with the Boston-based private equity firm Bunker Hill Capital, purchased The Smith & Wollensky Restaurant Group.
+In March of 2016, Danu Partners acquired the Smith & Wollensky Restaurant Group from Bunker Hill.